corndeladmin/DevOps-Course-Python-Intro/08_flask_html_basics.md

 If you visit this in a browser, or `http://localhost:5000`, you should see "Hello World!".

+> `localhost` refers to the standard domain name of the loopback address.
+By default, the IPv4 loopback address is `127.0.0.1`.

 ### Using your previous HTML file

 Since you have already written an HTML file, it would be nice to serve that instead of a hardcoded HTML string.

 You will need to:
 - Create a new folder called `templates` in your project root, and place the HTML file there
+    - We'll find out why this folder is called `templates` later
 - Create a new folder called `static` in your project root, and place the animal image there

 > These folder names are important!
 Flask will look, by default, in a "templates" folder for HTML files or templates, and in a "static" folder for static files.
 While this behaviour can be changed, for now it will be sufficient.